buggerman/packet-pushers/README.md

 *"Some games teach you about economics.
 Others teach you about life.
 Dope Wars taught us about both."*

+## 🔊 Sound Attribution

+The retro sound effects used in this game are from the original Dope Wars developed by Beermat Software and other contributors from the 1990s shareware scene.
+These classic audio assets are used here as tribute to honor the game that inspired this project.

+- **Original Dope Wars** © Beermat Software and contributors
+- **Sound Effects** © Their respective creators from the original Dope Wars development team

+All sound assets remain the property of their original creators and are used with respect for their contribution to gaming history.

 ---

 *Transport back to the 80s and see if you can become the ultimate Packet Pusher!*